denizbilgin/AllerGeoBackend/README.md

 # AllerGeo 🌿📱
-*A mobile app that simplifies travel and daily life by tracking allergens*
+*A mobile app that simplifies travel and daily life by tracking allergens for allergic persons*

 ## 🧭 About the Project